 9. Hidden Corporate Affiliations

 Findings of associated corporations that an executive or their relatives have established raises questions about potential self-dealings or conflict issues.
 Note that this “shell” entity may have been set up as a vendor or customer to misappropriate funds.

 10. Social Media Issues

-Unlike the regular job boards, social media allows you to undertake due diligence on your potential executive employees on a social level.
+Unlike the regular job boards, social media allows you to undertake pre-employment checks on your potential executive employees on a social level.
 You can gain more insight into their lives, personalities and their aesthetic — an organic and true resume.
 Not only can you begin to understand their personality, but you can also see how they interact socially through commentary and the types of accounts they follow.
 While it’s easy to spot red flags, it’s equally as important to look for what they are passionate about by exploring their feeds.

 Please contact us for a confidential discussion relating to your due diligence requirements.